 Yup!
 One of the biggest Mindful Habits you can take forward with you is to give yourself a break.
 What do I mean by a break?
 This can be a mental break; a physical break or an emotional break.
 A break from the negative narrative in your head.
 A break from social media/ the news.
 A break from making a ‘to-do list’ every morning.
 A break from the feeling like the house has to be clean every day.
 If you are feeling overwhelmed, stop, pause, and ask yourself what can I give myself a break on today?
 Leaning into your capacity every day and not over exceeding it is key.

-2. Add Fruits & Veggies into Your Meals
+2. Add Fruits & Veggies to Your Meals

 Often when we think of nutrition we think of “diets” and what we have to give up.
-As we let go of traditional diet culture, focus on nutrients instead of calories, let go of labeling food ‘good’ or ‘bad’ we can simply focus on a Mindful Habit of adding nutrition to our meal instead of giving up things we love.
-Having toast and peanut butter for breakfast? add some berries on the side of the top toast with banana and hemp seeds.
+As we let go of traditional diet culture, focus on nutrients instead of calories, and let go of labeling food ‘good’ or ‘bad’ we can simply focus on a Mindful Habit of adding nutrition to our meals instead of giving up things we love.
+Have toast and peanut butter for breakfast? add some berries on the side of the top toast with banana and hemp seeds.
 Ordering pizza?
-Add some veggies onto or order a side salad with it.
-Think about how you can add nutrition to your day to support your body to keep you healthy and well and work its best.
+Add some veggies onto it or order a side salad with it.
+Think about how you can add nutrition to your day to support your body to keep you healthy and well and work your best.

 3. Instead of Making Goals connect to Your “WHY”